xon-lang/formatter/README.md

-# formatter
-The XON Code Formatter
+# The XON Code Formatter